-In their discussions of the on-going protests in Hong Kong, many Anglophone observers fret over potential military or paramilitary intervention by the Chinese Communist Party (CCP).
-The statements and videos Beijing releases show it is eager to reinforce the fears of this threat, even though it is already exercising plenty of violence through the Hong Kong SAR government to solve the problem itself.
-This intimidation attempt leads people to invoke the memory of the violent and bloody suppression by the People’s Liberation Army (PLA) of the nation-wide protests that rocked China in 1989.
-However, the Hard Hat Revolution is no Tiananmen Square protest.
-Rather than almost the whole of Chinese society finding itself in opposition to the Party leadership and its rural army, we have a much more confident government in Beijing backed by a solidly nationalist Chinese public facing a small, recently-recovered territory.
-The comparison with post-war Taiwan is much more apt, not in the last place because these protests are about what Hong Kong is and who Hongkongers are.
+During the height of the Hong Kong protests in the summer of 2019, many Anglophone observers fretted over potential military or paramilitary intervention by the Chinese Communist Party (CCP).
+The statements and videos Beijing released show it was eager to reinforce the fears of this threat at the time, even though it is already exercising plenty of violence through the Hong Kong Police Force (HKPF).
+This intimidation leads people to invoke the memory of the violent and bloody suppression by the People’s Liberation Army (PLA) of the nation-wide protests that rocked China in 1989.
+However, the ‘Hard Hat Revolution’ is no Tiananmen Square protest.
+Rather than almost the whole of Chinese society finding itself in opposition to the Party leadership and its rural army, we have a much more confident and powerful government in Beijing backed by a solidly nationalist Chinese public facing a small, recently-recovered former colony.
+The comparison with post-war Taiwan is much more apt, not in the last place because the protests are leading shaping what Hong Kong is and who Hongkongers are.
 Just as in Taiwan’s case, the violence is solidifying a separate identity.

 However, if your perception of Hong Kong is that it is just a special Chinese city, things change.
-In that case, it makes sense that you should be free to move within your own country and nativist Hongkongers’ visceral reaction to this by the obviously also Chinese people in Hong Kong is arrogant discrimination.
-After a century and a half of unjust separation of part of the country by Western imperialists, now that the territory has finally returned to China the former colonial subjects seem to feel superior to other Chinese almost precisely because they were once colonised.
+In that case, it makes sense that you should be free to move within your own country; a visceral reaction to this by the obviously also Chinese people in Hong Kong is arrogant discrimination.
+After a century and a half of unjust separation of part of China by Western imperialists, now that Hong Kong has finally returned to the motherland, the former colonial subjects seem to feel superior to other Chinese almost precisely because they were once colonised.
 Many Mainlanders who have spent time in the SAR can tell you stories of smaller and bigger slights they have experienced.
-Although they could show a bit more awareness of the balance of power in China and within Hong Kong.
-Moreover, Chinese nationalists living outside Hong Kong demanding subservience of the 7.3 million Hongkongers on behalf of 1.2 billion Chinese can hardly portray themselves as victims of a stronger party.
+Mainland Chinese sometimes could show a bit more awareness of the balance of power in China and within Hong Kong.
+Moreover, Chinese nationalists living outside Hong Kong demanding subservience of its 7.3 million inhabitants on behalf of 1.2 billion Chinese can hardly portray themselves as victims of a stronger party.
 Nevertheless, the rejection and exclusion of Mainlanders in Hong Kong is often appalling and alienates many people, including those who would otherwise have been more sympathetic or Mainlanders who also see Hong Kong as its own place.